metaclass-nl/tutorial-api-platform/README.md

 user interface and some chapters about the (scaffolded) Next.js client user interface.
 The angular.io branches only contain code and no instructions for its development.

+The react client uses the older version (v0.7.3) of the client generator that does not generate typescript but plain ES6.
+The next.js client generator uses a newer version (v0.10.0).

 This distribuition is only for educational purposes and will not be updated frequently.
 If you want to run a client container for react or angular within the standard distribution of api platform you are advised to create your own fork and add a similar container there